sbhbenjamin/tp/docs/DeveloperGuide.md

 The `unmark` feature follows a similar implementation involving `UnmarkCommandParser`, `UnmarkCommand`.

+The following activity diagram summarizes what happens when a user inputs `mark` command:

 <img src="images/MarkSequenceDiagram.png" width="574" />

 #### Why it is implemented that way